 def preprocess_for_roberta(text):

-"""Replace @mentions and URLs with placeholders as the model expects."""
+"""Replace @mentions and URLs with the placeholders the model expects."""

 for token in text.split():